 This is the number you'll see in the proposal.
 Depending on what you're moving to:

-If you're switching from on-premise to cloud, your monthly costs may go up — but your IT and hardware costs will crater.
+If you're switching from on-premise to cloud, your monthly costs may go up — but your IT and hardware costs will drop significantly.
 More on that below.

 Implementation & Setup

-Here's where it starts to add up.
+Here's where the investment starts to add up.
 Implementation typically includes initial configuration, workflow customization, and go-live support.

 Data Migration

-Getting your patient data from System A to System B is the part that gives office managers nightmares, and for good reason.
+Getting your patient data from System A to System B is the part that requires the most careful planning, and for good reason.

-And here's the part nobody tells you upfront: insurance claims almost never transfer.
-They have to be manually recreated in the new system.
-Depending on your volume, that's days of staff time.
+One important detail to plan for: insurance claims typically do not transfer between systems.
+They need to be manually recreated in the new system.
+Depending on your volume, that represents several days of staff time.

 Training